tuhinaww/InclusiLearn/README.md

 ## Developer's Corner: Crafting Connections and Code

 Thank you for joining us on this journey to make education and learning inclusive for all.
 Together, we can create a world where every student has the opportunity to succeed.
-Happy coding and connecting! 💻🌟
+Happy coding and connecting!

-*InclusiLearn is more than just an application; it's a community of support and empowerment.
-We believe that inclusivity is the key to a brighter future, and we're excited to have you on board.*
+_InclusiLearn is more than just an application; it's a community of support and empowerment.
+We believe that inclusivity is the key to a brighter future, and we're excited to have you on board._